siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest/README.md

-# HCL OneTest
+# HCL DevOps Test

-The HCL OneTest tool provides automated software testing tools.
+The HCL DevOps Test tool provides automated software testing tools.
 This plug-in provides integration of Functional, Performance and Web UI testing results (JSON) into the DevOps Velocity server.

 |Back to ...||Latest Version||||
 | :---: | :---: | :---: | :---: | :---: | :---: |